eclipse-tractusx/eco-pass-kit/docs/page-software-operation-view.md

 ### Digital Twin Registration

-Once you finish the configuration, to make the endpoint public configure in the following way your Digital Twin:
+Once you finish the configuration, to make the endpoint public configure your digital twin in the following way:

  > **_INFO:_** *You need to be able to request tokens for the **Catena-X Central IAM** in order to **configure Digital Twins** in the Registry.*